EdDataScienceEES/course-repository-zmancekpali/README.md

   - [Tutorial](https://github.com/EdDataScienceEES/course-repository-zmancekpali/tree/master/Data%20Science%20Tutorial) - this folder contains further subfolders for the DS Tutorial, including the data, scripts, plots, and the respective licence.
   - [Weekly in-class content](https://github.com/EdDataScienceEES/course-repository-zmancekpali/tree/master/Weekly%20DS%20content) - this folder contains further subfolders for each week's in-class activity.
   - [Dissertation](https://github.com/EdDataScienceEES/course-repository-zmancekpali/tree/master/Dissertation) - this folder contains my dissertation plan, the current script (a work in progress), and any plots made so far.
-  - [Additional files](https://github.com/EdDataScienceEES/course-repository-zmancekpali/tree/master/Other%20useful%20content) - this folder contains miscelaneous other folders like useful functions, the statistics assessment, and a morale boost for when you've looked at the computer for far too long and would like to be outside instead.
+  - [Additional files](https://github.com/EdDataScienceEES/course-repository-zmancekpali/tree/master/Other%20useful%20content) - this folder contains miscelaneous other folders like useful functions, the statistics assessment, and a morale boost for when you've looked at the computer for far too long and would like to be outside instead :).

 __________
 ## Coding etiquette for this repository: